-If you are one of those brand managers or marketers who still believe in your dream, then this post is for you.
+If you are one of those brand managers or marketing & advertising experts who still believe in your dream, then this post is for you.
 It offers valuable pieces of advice for brands that seek to reinvent themselves and come off as better versions of their old business.

 Businesses are at the mercy of the trends.
 Every second that passes pushes marketers and entrepreneurs to evaluate their brands.
 Are they still relevant?
 Do their values remain suitable to their target audience?
 Are their go-to branding strategies up to date?